ideaportriga/nexus-bridge/examples/REACT Examples/Demo Example/readme.md

 # Quick Start Guide: Nexus19 + React example

-This guide will help to setup Nexus19 with the demo of a Form Applet that is built using Nexus19 and React framework.
+This guide will help to setup Nexus19 with the demo that is built using Nexus Bridge and React framework.
-<br>The applet supports:
+<br>The demo supports:
 - navigation through records
 - displaying, editing or deleting records (supporting keyboard shortcuts)
-- query and refine query (supporting keyboard shortcuts)
+- query (supporting keyboard shortcuts)
 - picklists that are read from Siebel configuration
 - field properties that are read from Siebel configuration (required, field length)